BYLAWS OF THE MINNESOTA AFFILIATE OF THE NATIONAL ASSOCIATION OF CLINICAL NURSE SPECIALISTS

 b.
 Plurality shall elect.
 In case of tie, choice shall be by lot.

 c.
-The elected officers and directors shall take office at the close of the annual business meeting of the Association following their election.
+The elected officers and directors shall take office at the start of the new calendar year following their election.
 Election results will be announced through official publications of the NACNS, Minnesota Affiliate.
 Ballots shall be kept by the Affiliate for thirty (30) days following the election.

 ARTICLE VIII.
 COMMITTEES.